-Studies also show that taking the vitamin for a year before conceiving can also reduce the chances of an early delivery by 50%.
-A regular intake of 400 micrograms of folic acid can go a long way in ensuring your offspring’s health.
+Studies also show that taking the vitamin for a year before conceiving can also reduce the chances of preterm delivery by 50% (11).
+A regular intake of 400 micrograms of folic acid can go a long way in ensuring your offspring’s health (12).
 But you must make it a point to consult a doctor before you start taking any supplements.

 For adults, the ideal dosage of folic acid is 400 mg a day.
-The consumption limit should not exceed the limit of 1000 mcg a day.
-However, an expecting mother or a lactating mother may intake 600 mg to 800 mg folic acid every day for overall well-being.
+The consumption limit should not exceed the limit of 1000 mcg a day (12) However, an expecting mother or a lactating mother may intake 600 mg to 800 mg folic acid every day for overall well-being.

 Can I get enough folic acid by changing my diet?